Lachele/SARS-CoV-2/README.md

 **Please don't take the information here as advice to do - or not do - anything.**

 I'm trying to help.
 Please don't make me regret that.

+## Some less obvious problems

+* It is entirely possible that some of these compounds I'm considering are lethal to the virus, but that they don't work by the methods I'm considering.
+  I'm considering inhibition because that's what I already know how to do.
+* The proper method for modeling this sort of system is not obvious.
+For example, I don't know the structural properties of an aerosol drop that contains a virion.
+How large?
+How many virions/waters per drop?
+Are there other molecules?
+I'm doing what I can quickly.
+It won't be perfect.

 ## Who I am and why I'm doing this